Studies Related To Corrective Action Goals

 Above-ground Tank Failure, Oil Field in Colorado:

-A 4,000-gallon spill from an oil field tank battery had been thoroughly investigated for three years by another consultant via numerous nested monitoring wells.
-However, the release’s migration pathway was not well understood, so LWS was requested to develop a 3D visual model of site conditions.
-LWS developed the 3D model using data from boring logs (lithology and organic vapor readings on soil), synoptic benzene concentrations in ground water, and water level measurements in nested wells.
+A 4,000-gallon spill from an oil field tank battery had been thoroughly investigated for 3-years by another consultant via numerous nested monitoring wells.
+However, the release’s migration pathway was not well understood, so LWS was called in to develop a 3D visual model of site conditions.
+LWS developed the 3D model using data from boring logs (lithology and organic vapor readings on soil), synoptic benzene concentrations in groundwater, and water level measurements in nested wells.
 LWS developed a 3D model within 2 weeks for about the same cost as evaluations using standard 2D methods.
-Using the 3D model tools allowed LWS to slice the model in any direction and understand how the slug release migrated downward through soils and then spread along the claystone bedrock/seasonal water table surface until it passed down into the unsaturated bedrock, at which point the plume migration direction changed to follow a preferential pathway in sandstone lenses.
+Using the 3D model tools allowed us slice the model in any direction and understand how the slug release migrated downward through soils and then spread along the claystone bedrock/seasonal water table surface until it passed down into the unsaturated bedrock, at which point the plume migration direction changed to follow preferential pathway in sandstone lenses.
 Understanding this relationship would have been very difficult without 3D methods.

 LNAPL Interceptor Trench for Gas Station Release in Colorado: